 Dum Affairs Review, E-12, South Extension, New Delhi

 Dum Affairs is a classy fine dining restaurant located in South Extension Part II.
 It is an elegant 65 seater restaurant done up in a duet of white and mahogany.
 Dum Affairs serves authentic Awadhi cuisine.
 It is famous for its “Dum” or “Dum Pukht” style cooking.
-Dum is the art of cooking over very slow fire in sealed containers.
+Dum is the art of cooking over a very slow fire in sealed containers.

 We were greeted warmly by the hostess.
 She had been informed well in advance and was expecting us.
 She led us three floors upwards and got us comfortably seated on a natty table.
-The shimmering long stemmed goblets adoring the table looked “expensive”.
+The shimmering long-stemmed goblets adoring the table looked “expensive”.
 The food and beverage menus appeared well in time.
 The enterprise owner, Varun Suri joined us thereafter.
 Varun talked us through his journey from consumer durables to his childhood passion – “good food”.
 That how the extensive “Lucknowi” culinary journey was flagged off.

 All the dishes served at Dum Affairs during the main course were spectacular.
-The exception was Dum Ka Murgh which was just well cooked chicken but nothing extraordinary.
+The exception was Dum Ka Murgh which was just well-cooked chicken but nothing extraordinary.
 The Lamb or Gosht Nihari was excellent and was served with the right accompaniments.
 The cottage cheese preparation or Paneer ka Methidar Qaliyan was delicate and creamy.
 The “Haleem” was aromatic and the bite felt nice under the teeth.
 The specially recommended bread, Jaituni Kulcha was stuffed with olives and surprised me.
 It was a lovely fusion creation and with a really flavoursome taste.

 The word “Dum” may remind you of the classic Dum Maro Dum, Zeenie Baby’s number, but the affairs at Dum Affairs here are nothing of the kind.
 The message is plain and simple.
-Its great food and nothing less.
+Its great Awadhi food and nothing less.

 E-12, South Extension, Part II, New Delhi